kilroyweb/homeboy/README.md

 composer install
 ```

-- Copy one of the .env.example files to .env, and update it with your information
+- Copy one of the .env.example files to a new file called `.env` and update it with your information

 **By this point, you should be able to run homeboy within the directory using the command:**